SnapLogic/developer.snaplogic.com/source/index.html.md

 Please visit the official SnapLogic documentation for detailed instructions for installing a Snaplex on [Linux](https://docs-snaplogic.atlassian.net/wiki/spaces/SD/pages/1438367/Snaplex+Installation+on+Linux) or [Microsoft Windows](https://docs-snaplogic.atlassian.net/wiki/spaces/SD/pages/1439002/Snaplex+Installation+on+Windows).

-### Mac OS X
+### macOS

 <aside class="warning">
-Use of a Snaplex in a Mac OS X environment is supported only for developing Snaps.
+Use of a Snaplex in a macOS environment is supported only for developing Snaps.
 </aside>

 ```shell